openmc-dev/openmc/_sources/methods/geometry.txt

 In OpenMC, every surface defined by the user is assigned an integer to uniquely identify it.
 We can then refer to either of the two half-spaces created by a surface by a combination of the unique ID of the surface and a positive/negative sign.
-The following illustration shows an example of an ellipse with unique ID 1 dividing space into two half-spaces.
+Figure :num:`fig-halfspace` shows an example of an ellipse with unique ID 1 dividing space into two half-spaces.

+.. _fig-halfspace:

 .. figure:: ../_images/halfspace.*
    :align: center